 • Transport Agency provide LFV operating authorization for remote air traffic for Örnsköldsvik airport, 2014.

-• Ornskoldsvik Airport is be the first in the world with air traffic remotely, from the control center in Sundsvall, 2015.
+• Ornskoldsvik Airport becomes the first in the world with air traffic remotely, from the control center in Sundsvall, 2015.

-• LFV and Saab establish the company SDATS, Saab Digital Air Traffic Solutions, to develop,sell and operate remote tower services, RTS.
+• In 2016 LFV and Saab establish the company SDATS, Saab Digital Air Traffic Solutions, to develop, sell and operate remote tower services, RTS.